javiddelossantos5/Team-profile-generator/README.md

 ```

 ## Usage
-After cloning the repo and installing the required npm packages, use the command line to navigate to the root of the application and run `node index`.
+After cloning the repo and installing the required npm packages, use the command line to navigate to the root of the application and run `app index`.
 Follow prompts to add team members to your roster.
 Only one manager can be added per team.
 Your generated team roster page will be created in the `./dist` folder.

 ### Screenshots